 What is payroll software

 Managing payroll is a tremendous job requiring extreme accuracy and compliance.
 Payroll software helps streamline the process and helps ensure that your employees and contractors get paid accurately and on time and that your company is compliant for tax filing purposes.

 According to the American Payroll Association, getting paid on time and accurately is a huge selling point for your employees and will help you retain the best talent.
 While the IRS finds that using payroll software is a sound business decision because it ensures that your business meets filing deadlines and deposit requirements.

 What does payroll software do?

-- To pay employees on time and create trust with employees and company leaders.
+- Pay employees on time and create trust with employees and company leaders.

-- To save time, ensure accurate pay, and meet tax compliance.
+- Save time, ensure accurate pay, and meet tax compliance.

 Benefits of using payroll software

 Choosing the best payroll software will provide streamlined payroll that is accurate for your employees, compliant for tax purposes, and will save you time for other projects.
 Depending on your company size, the type of employees you have, and what your specific needs are will help you determine what payroll software will work best for your business.

 All payroll software on our list offers several payment methods, including direct deposit, employee self-service portals, and unlimited monthly payroll runs.
 Beyond that, they all offer some level of payroll tax filing and integrate with various accounting and HR software, but knowing what each offers is the key to narrowing down your selection process.